SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 time, or by some value which changes outside of any constant rate jump, then it is denoted as variable.

 A `MassActionJump` is a specialized representation for a collection of constant rate jumps that can each be interpreted as a standard mass action reaction.
-For systems comprised of many mass action reactions, using the `MassActionJump` type will offer improved performance, and can also result in fewer memory allocations.
+For systems comprised of many mass action reactions, using the `MassActionJump` type will offer improved performance.
 Note, only one `MassActionJump` should be defined per `JumpProblem`; it is then responsible for handling all mass action reaction type jumps.
 For systems with both mass action jumps and non-mass action jumps, one can create one `MassActionJump` to handle the mass action jumps, and create a number of `ConstantRateJumps` to handle the non-mass action jumps.

 `RegularJump`s are optimized for regular jumping algorithms like tau-leaping and hybrid algorithms. `ConstantRateJump`s and `MassActionJump`s are optimized for